DESIGN | Can I Have an Island in My Kitchen?

 Minimum kitchen depth - 3300mm

-A classic L shape layout works with any style of kitchen & is great in slightly smaller rooms where you can't make use of all the walls; but, if we're going to add an island we will need a bit more space.
-An L shape kitchen is another layout that works great for integrating a kitchen into an open plan living space.
-It contains the kitchen to a corner of the room but allows it to spill, just enough, into the room to make it feel connected with the rest of the space.
+A classic L-shape layout works with any style of kitchen & is great in slightly smaller rooms where you can't make use of all the walls.
+If we're going to add an island we will need a bit more space.
+An L-shaped kitchen is another layout that works great for integrating a kitchen into open-plan living.
+The kitchen is contained in the corner but it allows it to spill, just enough, into the room to make it feel connected with the rest of the space.

 Minimum kitchen width - 3400mm